 Uses, developments and activities regulated by this SMP may also be subject to provisions of the Washington State Environmental Policy Act (SEPA—Chapter 43.21C RCW and Chapter 197-11 WAC), the Long Beach city code (including but not limited to critical areas, zoning, unified development, building, and enforcement regulations), and other provisions of local, state and federal laws, including but not limited to the federal Coastal Zone Management Act, as may be amended.
 Project proponents must comply with all applicable laws prior to commencing any use, development, or activity.

-2.5.3 Ocean Resources Management Act; Ocean Management
+2.5.3 Ocean Resources Management Act

-Ocean uses and activities conducted within the city’s shoreline jurisdiction will comply with Chapter 43.143 RCW (Ocean Resources Management Act (ORMA) and WAC 173-26-360 (Ocean Management), as may be amended.
-Appendices C and D to this SMP are these regulations, respectively.
-Nothing in this subsection is intended to expand or modify the applicability of Chapter 43.143 RCW, WAC 173-26-360, or any subsections thereof, to ocean uses and activities not otherwise governed by those laws and administrative rules.
+The ocean use policies, regulations, and permitting procedures apply as follow:

+Ocean Resources Management Act (ORMA; RCW 43.143).
+Ocean uses and developments proposed within the ORMA geographical area must be consistent with ocean use policies and regulations and reviewed using the additional approval criteria of this section.
+The applicable ORMA geographical area covers both the Conservancy and Aquatic SEDs of this Master Program.

+Geographic Application.
+The Ocean Management provision of this section apply to Pacific Ocean shorelines of statewide significance coastal waters and those associated shorelands located within the City of Long Beach.

+Marine Spatial Plan (MSP).
+New ocean uses and developments proposed within the MSP study area must be consistent with the ocean use policies, regulations, and permitting procedures of this section.
+The MSP study area covers marine waters of the Pacific Ocean within state waters, from the OHWM out to 3 nautical miles.

+The MSP applies to a proposed project only if all three of the following criteria are met:

+i.
+Occurs within the geographic boundaries of the MSP study area;

+ii.
+Will adversely impact renewable resources or existing ocean uses; and

+iii.
+Is a ‘new use’, as defined by the MSP.

+All new ocean uses proposed within the MSP study area must be consistent with the protection standards for Important, Sensitive, and Unique areas (ISUs) and Fisheries and reviewed using the additional process requirements for new ocean use proposals.

+Applicability of ISU protection standards.
+The state has developed maps of ISUs using the best available data at the time of the MSP development.
+These maps are intended to assist applicants in identifying where ISUs exist.
+As finer resolution or updated data becomes available, the state may update the ISU maps, which may include adding, deleting or updating the distribution of an ISU.
+However, ISU protection standards will apply to any ISU, wherever it is identified in state waters.
+It is the responsibility of applicants to verify whether ISUs exist in their proposed new ocean use project area and to demonstrate protection standards will be met.
+These ocean management policies and their implementing regulations will be used in evaluating ocean uses, developments, and activities proposed in coastal waters subject to ORMA.
+These provisions augment the other requirements of this SMP.
+They are not intended to regulate recreational uses or currently existing commercial uses involving fishing or other renewable marine or ocean resources.

 2.5.4 Incorporation by Reference: City of Long Beach Critical Areas Regulations

-This SMP incorporates by reference the Long Beach critical areas regulations, as codified in Title 13 of the Long Beach city code and adopted via Ordinance No. 857 on August October 52, 20210 and as amended by Ordinance No. 887a on February 4, 2013, as amended by Ordinance 892, adopted April 13, 2013, and as also amended by Ordinance No. 920, adopted August 3, 2015.
+This SMP incorporates by reference the Long Beach critical areas regulations adopted via Ordinance No. 985 on October 5, 2020.
 Unless identified immediately below, if provisions of the critical areas regulations and the SMP or SMA conflict, the provisions most protective of shoreline functions and consistent with the SMA shall prevail, as determined by the city in consultation with Ecology.
 The following apply, whether or not they are the most protective provisions:

 The definition of “development” in the Glossary/Definitions chapter of this SMP applies.